ka-means/Process-Mining-/README.md

 # Process-Mining-
 This is a Process Mining repository I developed during my Master in Business Analytics.
-It contains pm4py notebooks for exploring a traffic-fines event log, DFG, variants, and Alpha Miner; some notebooks are tutorial material provided by teaching staff, and others are evaluation exercises authored by me.
+The notebooks use pm4py to explore a simulated traffic fines management event log: case/event exploration, variant analysis, Directly-Follows Graph, footprint relations (parallelism), and Alpha Miner Petri-net discovery on filtered subsets.
+Several notebooks were provided by teaching staff as tutorials, while others are evaluation exercises I authored.